 - a.
 The curriculum must advance vocational trainees' knowledge of the basic principles of research, including how research is conducted, evaluated, explained to patients, and applied to patient care. - b.
 Vocational trainees should participate in an induction to research that includes codes of conduct, ethics, occupational health and safety, intellectual property and any additional matters that are necessary for the type of research to be undertaken. - c.
 The academic development and leadership of individual disciplines depends on some trainees following an academic pathway.
 Academic advancement in New Zealand requires demonstration of merit in research as well as clinical activity and teaching.
 The vocational medical training programme can facilitate an early start to research, through intercalated research degrees, with appropriate credit towards completion of the programme.
 Trainee presentation of research projects at discipline scientific meetings is highly desirable. - d.
 Acquiring knowledge and understanding of the issues associated with the delivery of safe care includes participating in quality and safety systems within health care organisations. - e.
-The full Statement on cultural safety can be found at:

-https://www.mcnz.org.nz/our-standards/statements-definitions-and-publications/ - eg. Related Statements and resources available on the MCNZ's website include: - Statement on cultural safety (2019) - He Ara Hauora Māori: A Pathway to Māori Health Equity (2019) - Chapters 4, 5, 6 & 7 of Coles Medical Practice in New Zealand (2017) - Good Medical Practice , MCNZ (December 2016) - fh.
-Examples of components which would contribute to meeting this requirement include but are not limited to: - development of cultural safety education resources for trainees and fellows - proactively developing policies to improve Māori participation and success in the health workforce - including Māori in governance and decision-making bodies - encouraging processes of self-reflection that contribute to cultural safety as part of recertification activities - embedding assessment of cultural safety across aspects of the training and recertification programme.
+Related Statements and resources available on the MCNZ's website include: - Statement on cultural safety - He Ara Hauora Māori: A Pathway to Māori Health Equity - Coles Medical Practice in New Zealand - Good Medical Practice - f.
+Examples of components which would contribute to meeting this requirement include but are not limited to: - development of cultural safety education resources for trainees and fellows - proactively developing policies to ensure equitable Māori participation and success in the health workforce - including Māori in governance and decision-making bodies - encouraging processes of self-reflection that contribute to cultural safety as part of recertification activities - embedding assessment of cultural safety across aspects of the training and recertification programme.